List of Fireman Sam characters: Krystyna Kaminski

 Krystyna Kaminski is a rescue pilot introduced in Series 14.
 She has a half-brother named Peter.

 She is the first Polish character in the series.
 Krystyna is voiced by Krystyna O'Brien.

 Annie Morris

 Annie Morris is a farmer who is the cousin of Penny Morris.
 She was introduced in Series 15 and is voiced by Helen Skelton.

 Children

 Norman Price

 Norman Stanley Price is the son of shopkeeper Dilys Price.
-He is a mischievous redhead turned scapegoat who loves playing practical jokes and skateboarding.
-He frequently causes accidents.
+He is a mischievous redhead turned scapegoat, who loves playing practical jokes and skateboarding.
+Acts as an antagonist who frequently causes accidents.

 From Series 6, Norman became more troublesome.
 He has shown interest in becoming a firefighter himself one day, but he also has said he was going to be a shepherd when he grows up as stated in the episode Sheepdog Trials.
 He has also shown to be interested in science, as seen in the episode Chemistry Set.

 He is based on Dennis the Menace from The Beano.